jlcodingprojects/chainbots/README.md

 ## 2D Simulation

 This repository includes a 2D simulation of the chainbot locomotion and block placement mechanics using MonoGame and VelcroPhysics.

-## Next steps

-1. Update the simulation to support triangular interlocking chainbots.
-Implement the FSM.
-2. Brainstorm mechanics for

 ### Project Setup